 2016 Young Alumni Excellence Award

 Western Illinois University graduate Erin Merryn has been named the recipient of the WIU Young Alumni Excellence Award.
-Merryn will be recognized Saturday, May 14 at the Spring 2016 Commencement Exercises.
+Merryn was recognized Saturday, May 14 at the Spring 2016 Commencement Exercises.

 The Young Alumni Excellence Award is presented to an alumnus/na who has demonstrated exceptional accomplishments in his/her chosen field, exceptional service in local, state or national affairs and exceptional service in support of the advancement and continued excellence of Western, and is not yet 35 years of age.